 This one is a bit obvious, I suppose.
 But yes, if you’re so inclined, you can use a CD as a frisbee.
 However, unless you want to stand in the park aimlessly flipping obscure krautrock singles at strangers and hoping they don’t physically assault you, you should probably get a friend on the receiving end.

 The broken lights on your car can also be replaced with CDs.
-We used a leftover car from my color-coordinated music video shoot that had taken place earlier in the day, but the CD will literally stick to any car that you like.
-Car-modders, I know what you’re thinking—they’re ugly.
+We used a leftover car from my colour-coordinated music video shoot that had taken place earlier in the day, but the CD will literally stick to any car that you like.
+Car-modders, I know what you’re thinking - they’re ugly.
 But they will protect your number plate from being flashed when you speed past cameras.

 A Bird Prevention Device